 - Arizona Center: The Arizona Center serves the greater Phoenix area.
 The center is located at 215 E. 7th St in Tempe Arizona.
-It has two classrooms, a conference room, a student reception and study area, and administrative offices.
+It has two classrooms, a conference room, a student reception and study area, and offices.
 Each classroom has a dedicated multimedia projector that is connected to the internet.
 Computers, printers and wireless internet are available for student use.
 Library services are available at the Arizona State University Campus adjacent to the U-Mary Arizona Center, and conference facilities and chapel space are shared with the All Saints Newman Center. - Bismarck Center: The Bismarck Center serves communities in western North Dakota.
 Located in the Butler Center for Lifelong Learning on South Seventh Street in Bismarck, the Butler Center is named in honor of Francis and Doris Butler, founders of Butler Machinery, Fargo, by their sons Matt, David, and Greg Butler.
 It is the site of most of the University's evening classes and many other special program offerings, and an office for the Centers for Accelerated and Distance Education.
 The center has eight classrooms, each with a seating capacity for 24 to 45 people with the flexibility for three larger spaces.
-It also serves as the University's information center within Bismarck. - Fargo Center: The Fargo Center serves eastern North Dakota and western Minnesota, with sites at Grand Forks,

-Fargo, Jamestown and Belcourt, ND.
+It also serves as the University's information center within Bismarck. - Fargo Center: The Fargo Center serves eastern North Dakota and western Minnesota, with sites at Grand Forks, Fargo, Jamestown and Belcourt, ND.
 The center is located in the Butler Building at 1351 Page Drive in Fargo.
 It has 11 classrooms including a complete computer lab, one conference room, as well as administrative and student support offices.
 The state-ofthe-art lab and classrooms enjoy high-speed connections to the internet as well as to the main campus.

 - Billings Center: The Billings Center serves Montana, with sites at Billings and Poplar, MT.
 The center is located at 3320 Second Avenue North in Billings, Montana.
-It has three large classrooms, a computer lab, and an administrative office.
+It has three large classrooms, a computer lab, and an office.
 Each classroom has a dedicated multimedia projector system that is connected to the internet.
 The computer lab features computers and a printer available for student use.
 Wireless internet is also available to all students and faculty throughout the center.
-Video conferencing is also available. - Kansas City Center: The Kansas City Center serves Kansas City, MO, and Fort Riley, KS.
-The University of Mary is located at 5577 N.W.
-Barry Road.
-The building is located in the north area of Kansas City, MO. near KCI Airport.
-The Kansas City Center has an administration office and two classrooms.
-Classrooms contain a projector system that is connected to the internet.

-The University of Mary is located on-post at Fort Riley, Kansas.
-This location houses a consortium of seven colleges and universities which are a part of Fort Riley Education Services.
+Video conferencing is also available. - Fort Riley, Kansas: The University of Mary is located on-post at Fort Riley, Kansas.
+This location houses a consortium of seven colleges which are a part of Fort Riley Education Services.
 The address is Building 217, Room 204, Custer Avenue, Fort Riley, Kansas.
 University of Mary has an administrative office and utilizes two classrooms equipped with a projector system and internet use.

 The University of Mary is registered in a number of states to offer onsite and online distance education.
-This is not an exhaustive list of all sites and updates may be obtained by contacting U-Mary Worldwide offices at the Bismarck Campus.
+This is not an exhaustive list of all sites and updates may be obtained by contacting the University of Mary Bismarck Campus.
 Current state registration statements include: